lynxthecat/adblock-lean/README.md

 - combining all downloaded and local lists into one final blocklist file
 - configurable minimum and maximum blocklist/allowlist parts and final blocklist size and lines count constraints designed to prevent memory over-use and minimize the chance of loading incomplete blocklist because of a download error
 - various checks and sanitization of downloaded blocklist/allowlist parts designed to avoid loading incompatible, corrupted or malicious data
 - during blocklist update, a compressed copy of the previous blocklist file is kept until the new blocklist passes all checks.
-If checks fail, adblock-lean restores the previous blocklist.
+If checks fail, adblock-lean restores the previous blocklist
+- supports concurrent download and processing of blocklist/allowlist parts for faster blocklist updates
+- supports pause and resume of adblocking without re-downloading blocklist/allowlist parts
 - supports optional calls to user-configurable script on success or failure (for example to send an email report)
+- optional automatic blocklist updates
-- automatic check for application updates and self update functionality (when authorized by the user)
+- automatic check for application updates and self update functionality (initiated by the user)
 - config validation and optional automatic config repair when problems are detected
-- strong emphasis on reliability, error checking and reporting, code quality and readability
+- strong emphasis on **performance**, **user-friendliness**, **reliability**, **error checking and reporting**, **code quality and readability**

 ## Installation on OpenWrt